 Public policies are increasingly driven by sustainability imperatives, as is the case under the Green Deal program at the EU level and in other important economies on the global stage.

-The engagement of Clariant representatives in business associations and sustainability fora supports strategic alignment across the industry and provides an opportunity to exchange industry perspectives and best practices.
+The engagement of Clariant representatives in business associations, industry coalitions, and sustainability supports strategic alignment across the industry and provides an opportunity to exchange industry perspectives and best practices.

 Acknowledging the urgency of accelerating the transition to a safer, low-carbon, and more circular economy, Clariant supports ambitious, science-based policies.
 Clariant is actively contributing to address regulatory and societal expectations by bringing forward innovative and sustainable solutions.
 It is therefore key that such solutions are supported and valorized under adequate policy frameworks.

-Consumer and customer demand for sustainable products accelerated again in 2021.
-In accordance with this development, Clariant continuously brings forward sustainable solutions that do not compromise on performance or on the company’s commitment to fulfilling customer needs.
-That is why Clariant’s innovation portfolio has shown particularly robust performance over the past few years and the total sales from innovation have increased.
+Consumer and customer demand for sustainable products increased again in 2022.
+In response to this development, Clariant continuously brings forward sustainable solutions that do not compromise on performance or on the company’s commitment to fulfilling customer needs.
+That is why Clariant’s innovation portfolio has shown particularly robust performance over the past few years and the total sales from innovation* have increased.

 Clariant’s customers face challenges surrounding climate change, plastic waste, and overall circular economy needs.
 Clariant’s sustainable products help them to achieve their sustainability targets, decrease their environmental footprint, and comply with existing and anticipated policies and regulations.

-For Clariant, open communication with customers is critical to address emerging needs and trends in its business environment.
+To be informed and ensure regular updates, for Clariant, open communication with customers is critical to address emerging needs and trends in its business environment.
+This information is essential to bring forward solutions that serve customer needs.
 During the pandemic, Clariant’s digital capabilities and channels – including e-commerce – have become increasingly important.
-In 2021, customer dialog revealed a growing demand for innovative and sustainable solutions to meet efficiency goals.
-Demand for products with a lower carbon footprint and favorable hazard profile was strong, particularly in emerging sectors like electric vehicles or renewable energy.
+Customer dialogue in the past years revealed a growing demand for innovative and sustainable solutions to meet efficiency goals.
+Demand for products with a lower carbon footprint and favorable hazard profile is strong, particularly in emerging sectors like electric vehicles and renewable energy.

-As a part of its strategic pillar »Add value with sustainability,« Clariant’s target is to generate 1 % annual growth from sustainability-driven innovation by 2025 by developing bio-based products, enabling defossilization, and promoting circularity.
-Currently, the company focuses on reducing the use of hazardous substances and on promoting alternatives that are safer than required by regulation.
+As a part of Clariant’s aspiration to strive towards sustainability leadership, the target is to generate 1–2 % annual growth from sustainability-driven innovation by 2025 by developing bio-based products, enabling decarbonization, and promoting circularity.
+These efforts are leveraged in Clariant’s 1+5 sustainability priorities.
+In 2022, Clariant continued to work on reducing the use of hazardous substances and on promoting alternatives that are safer than required by regulation.
 This approach is particularly important in regions where regulatory action is lagging.